EOEPCA/deployment-guide/docs/building-blocks/openeo-geotrellis.md

 - **`OPENEO_ENABLE_OIDC`**: Whether to enable OIDC authentication (yes/no)
 - **`OPENEO_CLIENT_ID`**: Client ID for OpenEO clients (only if OIDC is enabled)

+!!! note "Authentication"
-> **Note on Authentication:** The configuration script now offers a choice between OIDC authentication and basic authentication.
+    The configuration script now offers a choice between OIDC authentication and basic authentication.
 If you choose not to enable OIDC, the deployment will use basic authentication instead.

 ### 2. Deploying openEO Geotrellis